Anthony-Abdiel/CS305_Module5/README.md

 Repository for the Collaboration part of Module 5 for CS305

 ## Project: Arduino Robotic Arm
-The purpose of the code in this project is two successfully manage the control of the servos, potentiometers, and radio transmitters in a remote operated robotic arm.
+The purpose of the code in this project is to successfully manage the control of the servos, potentiometers, and radio transmitters in a remote operated robotic arm.

 ## License
 The work being done here is licensed under the MIT license, meaning: